Toggle menu

 This procedure is in accordance with The Town and Country Planning (Fees for Applications and Deemed Applications) (Amendment) (England) Regulations 2008 introduced in April 2008.

-- there is a specific form for this type of application that can be obtained electronically using the Planning Portal, by downloading the appropriate 1APP form or by collecting from our main receptions at Appletree Court, Lyndhurst or Lymington Town Hall
+• there is a specific form for this type of application that can be obtained electronically using the Planning Portal Find and download paper forms - Paper Forms - Planning Portal, or by collecting from our main receptions at Appletree Court, Lyndhurst or Lymington Town Hall